 GO TO COURT TO OPEN ESTATE

-Your lawyer will prepare a petition for Probate Court and will accompany you to Court where you will testify as to the validity of the will.
+Your lawyer must prepare a petition for Probate Court and will accompany you to Court.
+There you will testify as to the validity of the will.
 You will.

 - Prove the Will and the qualifications of the Executor (Court selects Administrator if no will)

 - Provide bond unless will waives it.